MagsPeak Mountain Resort & Villas to open its doors to the public this Holy Week

 Recharge your spiritual batteries with a trip to the mountains at MagsPeak Mountain Resort and Villas this Holy Week.
-MagsPeak Mountain Resort and Villas, a joint venture between MagsPeak Nature Park Inc. and leading Vismin developer Cebu Landmasters, is Cebu’s newest destination for Holy Week Spiritual devotions—with a rosary walk trail, way of the cross, meditation garden and the Our Lady of the Pillar Chapel open this holy week starting on March 25.
+MagsPeak Mountain Resort and Villas, a joint venture between MagsPeak Nature Park Inc. and leading Vismin developer Cebu Landmasters Inc. (CLI), is Cebu’s newest destination for Holy Week Spiritual devotions: with a rosary walk trail, Way of the Cross, meditation garden and the Our Lady of the Pillar Chapel open this Holy Week starting on March 25.

 The mountain estate is designed to create a holistic mountain experience for Cebu with an outdoor, religious and hospitality component, built with sustainability at its core.